.

 Are you a B.Tech graduate wondering how to enter the high-impact world of chip design?
-Do you dream of working at companies like Intel, Qualcomm, Nvidia, or AMD—but feel lost about where to begin?
+Do you dream of working at companies like Intel, Quantum Nvidia, or AMD—but feel lost about where to begin?
 If yes, you're not alone.

 VLSI (Very Large Scale Integration) engineering is a dream domain for many electronics and electrical engineering graduates.
 With semiconductors powering everything from smartphones to satellites, the demand for skilled VLSI engineers is growing rapidly across the globe.